 With a film-making degree, you will also be able to venture into advertising art.
 In this career, you will have to come up with creative ideas for the visual elements of marketing campaigns.
 These campaigns could be run on radio, television, blogs and social media sites, or even traditional posters.

-You will have to work closely with a copywriter who will come up with creative ideas that can meet the goals of the clients.
+You will have to work closely with a technical copywriter who will come up with creative ideas that can meet the goals of the clients.
 As a junior advertising art director, you can expect to earn an annual salary of about $22,000.
 When you qualify for senior art director positions, you should earn between $45,000 and $120,000 every year.
 To advance in your career, you should learn how to pitch ideas to clients and should focus on providing high value to each of your employers.

 Other Excellent Jobs You Can Take